the-alchemist88/Cpp_helper_codes/function_overloading.md

 	foo(12, 12, 45u); 		  // 1, for first argument 1st foo is better match, for the rest of argument all has same level(conversion)
 	foo(12, 12f, 45u);		  // ambiguity, for first argument 1st foo is better match, for second paramter 2nd foo
-	foo(50u, 3.6L, true); 	// 2, for first two arguments ther is no winner, for third argument 3rd foo has promotion foo(50L, 3.6L, true); 	// ambiguity, for first argument 3rd foo has advantage and third 2nd foo }
+	foo(50u, 3.6L, true); 	// 2, for first two arguments there is no winner, for third argument 3rd foo has promotion foo(50L, 3.6L, true); 	// ambiguity, for first argument 3rd foo has advantage and third 2nd foo }
 ```